iq-coryp/documentation-testing/pages/api/field-definitions.md

 ## Notes

-A **Field Definition** defines both how {{product}} specification details are displayed on a screen, such as a website, and how it is stored in the Product Library.
+A **Field Definition** defines both how {{Product}} specification details are displayed on a screen, such as a website, and how it is stored in the Product Library.

 As an example, the following Field Definition describes how battery capacity for a product might be displayed.